damienstanton/damienstanton/README.md

 - Mobile

 Areas I'm less comfortable:
-- I'm fairly skilled at front-end and have worked on Angular and React codebases, but front-end work always goes a bit slow.
+- I'm fairly skilled at front-end and have worked on Angular and React codebases, but building UI & UX always goes a bit slow.
 It's not my expertise.
 - I'd like to learn more about the embedded/realtime space espcially w.r.t. robotics, but I haven't really had the time yet.

 For added context, here are some neat things I have worked on: